jupyterlab/jupyterlab/docs/source/user/file_formats.md

 * File extensions: `.bmp`, `.gif`, `.jpeg`, `.jpg`, `.png`, `.svg`
 * MIME types: `image/bmp`, `image/gif`, `image/jpeg`, `image/png`, `image/svg+xml`

 JupyterLab supports image data in cell output and as files in the above formats.
 In the image file viewer, you can use keyboard shortcuts such as `+` and `-` to zoom the image and `0` to reset the zoom level.
-To edit an SVG image as a text file, right-click on the SVG filename in the file browser and select the “Editor” item in the “Open With…” submenu:
+To edit an SVG image as a text file, right-click on the SVG filename in the file browser and select the “Editor” item in the “Open With” submenu:

 [animation]